ambielecki/e28/p1/README.md

 get rid of annoying message
 * [JSdoc Return Object](https://stackoverflow.com/questions/28763257/jsdoc-return-object-structure) -
 Define object properties in JSDoc
+* [Deployer](https://deployer.org/) - not really part of the project, but decided to use this to push to DO (fewer dependecies than Capistrano since I already have PHP in my local environment)

 ## Notes for instructor
 * You can easily cheat, the dealer's hole card is set to start